Please review Achilles International’s plan for phased resumption of in-person workouts HERE

 OUR HISTORY & MISSION

 In 1976, Dick Traum, an above the knee amputee, found himself approaching middle age and out of shape.
 After joining a local YMCA, Dick began running – small distances at first and then, eventually several miles.
 Within a year, Dick became the first amputee to run the New York City Marathon.
 The experience was life changing, bringing a powerful sense of achievement and self-esteem.
 In 1983, seeking to provide that same opportunity to other people with disabilities, Dick created the Achilles Track Club, now called Achilles International.

-The mission of Achilles International is to enable people with all types of physical and developmental disabilities and medical conditions to participate in mainstream running events in order to promote personal achievement and lower barriers to living an active and fulfilling life.
+The mission of Achilles International is to enable people with all types of physical, intellectual and developmental disabilities and medical conditions to participate in mainstream running events in order to promote personal achievement and lower barriers to living an active and fulfilling life.

 Click here to learn more about Achilles International.